CSCfi/pebbles/doc/source/concepts.md

 ### Cluster

-- A resource for executing the instances
+- A resource for executing the environment sessions
 - In practice: some sort of Kubernetes cluster
 - Configured by Admin

 ### Provisioning driver

-- Software component that takes care of running instances in a Cluster
+- Software component that takes care of running environment sessions in a Cluster